Calyptrocalyx: Distribution and habitat

-All of these palms are found in Papua New Guinea except C. spicatus which grows in the Moluccas.
-They are all undergrowth inhabitants of rain forests from sea level up to 1000 m, often on montane slopes and occasionally alongside streams and in swamps.
+All of these palms are found in New Guinea except C. spicatus which grows in the Maluku Islands.
+They are all undergrowth inhabitants of rainforests from sea level up to 1000 m, often on mountain slopes and occasionally alongside streams and in swamps.

 Cultivation

 Commonly cultivated for their colorful new leaves, these palms are not hardy to cold and require protection from freezing temperatures.
 They prefer a quickly draining, humus-rich soil and shade or filtered light when young, though some will adapt to full sun as they mature.
 They also require protection from cold, dry winds which easily damage or kill them.

+Species

+As of February 2025, Plants of the World Online accepts the following 28 species: